-Step #5: You'll need to wait (probably only a few seconds) for WordPress to set things up.
-You can then click "Continue" to go straight to your site.
+Step #4: You'll need to wait (probably only a few seconds) for WordPress to set things up.
+You'll see a screen like this:

+You'll then be taken straight to your website dashboard.

-Step #6: You should see a page like this, showing you the steps you've completed and the things you'll still want to do.
-You'll need to confirm your email address, but the other items are optional:
+Step #5: You should see a page like this, showing you the steps you've completed and the things you'll still want to do.
+Just click the "Get started" button to begin.